raisely/component-templates/README.md

 ### Component with Inline Styles

 ## Examples

+A collection of various Custom Component examples for demonstrative purposes

 ### [Call to Action and Button](call-to-action-and-button)
 A simple block containing a header, call to action text and a button